 Stick to the facts.

-Take the time to be well-informed on what you are going to talk about.
+Take the time to research and be well-informed on what you are going to talk about.
 Don’t speculate if you don’t know – be honest and say so.
 Record what you need to find out and get back to people with the correct answer.
 Wrong or speculative answers could adversely affect the good work you’re doing.

 Be aware of any potentially controversial subjects.